swisscom-blockchain/dapp-skeleton/README.md

 You can just open the index.html.
 In that case it will use the accounts from ganache-cli.

-You can serve the frontend through a simple web-server `frontend/start-webserver.sh` (Python required).
-And access it through `http://localhost:8000`
+You can serve the frontend through a simple web-server `npm run serve`.
+And access it through `http://localhost:8080`

 ## Troubleshooting